Kakrala (Sindh)

 From about 1470 to 1760, Kakrala was also a small state, whose rulers took the title of Jam and are called as either Sammas or Kehars (or Kīhars).
 Their capital was at Dera, which is now in ruins near the site of Chach Jahan Khan.
 The Jams of Kakrala built numerous tombs and chhatris for themselves and for their patron saints.
 One of their patron saints was Aban Shah, a 16th-century Suhrawardi mystic who is buried at a place called Aban Shah Ja Takkar (where he had come to live during his lifetime), 2 km south of Chuhar Jamali in Sujawal district.
 Another was Rajan Shah, also a Suhrawardi mystic from the same family, whose tomb is located 1 km west of Aban Shah's.
 Both the men and women took part in the tomb-building process; for example, one woman of the Kakrala ruling family commissioned the tombs at Abro Halani near Jati.
 Kakrala was finally annexed by the Kalhoro dynasty in 1760.

 Some 19th-century authors identified Kakrala with the island of Krokala in ancient Greek sources, but this is unlikely because Krokala was probably not in or near the Indus Delta.

 Name

 The name "Kakrala" is variously transliterated; variant spellings include Kakrāla, Kakrālā, Kakrālah, Kakrālo, and Kukrāla.
 It is probably derived from the Sindhi adjective kakrālo, meaning "pebbly", derived from the noun kakro meaning "pebble".
 The interpretation "land's end" has also been proposed, but this is more esoteric.

+The name "Crocala" or "Cocala" underwent significant changes over the centuries.
+By the 16th century AD, the name had evolved into "Krokala", which eventually transformed into "Kakrala" or "Kakralo".